 When deciding how to photograph your food, consider the viewpoint you want to express or the aspect of the food you want to capture.
 In many cases, you’ll want to shoot from above, or from the viewpoint of a diner looking at her plate.
 That said, there are instances where a side or diagonal angle will be most effective—say you’re shooting a slice of layered cake or you want to capture the perfect martini.

 3. Remember the rule of thirds in food photography

-Even when you’re shooting a still life, as in the case of food photography, don’t forget the basics.
+Our next food photography tip is a staple to all kinds of photography.
 Photographers rely on the rule of thirds to create visual interest.
 Instead of centering the focal point of a photo, they compose their shot by mentally dividing the area inside their viewfinder into thirds horizontally.
 The eye is more drawn to the focal point when it’s spaced carefully, with intentional empty space.
 Think of this with food photography.
 Experiment with different place settings, or use artfully positioned utensils to break up your composition and interest the eye.

 4. Plate your food with care